EduardoJMatosRomero/DataPrepCA1/README.md

 Applying the specific threshold was applied (0.63) to the predicted probabilities and calculated the confusion matrix, identifying the number of Type 1 and Type 2 errors, and computing the total cost based on these errors.

 The analysis of the data processing reveals 139 false positives and 297 false negatives.
-Based on a cost function of 10 units per false positive and 500 per false negative, the total cost is calculated as 149,890.
-These results indicate the need for model adjustment to reduce errors and costs.
+Based on a cost function of 10 units per false positive and 500 per false negative, the total cost is calculated as 149,890€.
 ![image](https://github.com/EduardoJMatosRomero/DataPrepCA1/blob/main/Images/Capture13.JPG)